Platypus II

 “Each of the 5 worlds brings something unique and introduces new mechanics, which towards the end of the game are all working to stop you from winning.”

-“There are useless types of weaponry (the type II) that must be discarded.
-Sound effects and music should be in full control like those from Platypus I, and some improvements and balance in gameplay must be considered.”
+“There are useless types of weaponry (the type II) which must be discarded; sound effects and music need to be in full control like those from Platypus I, and some improvements and balance in gameplay must be considered.”

 “- No variety in terms of enemies or gameplay.”